Solayiwo/image-compression-algorithm/README.md

 ## Story & Technical Challenges

 The inspiration behind this project stemmed from the growing need for optimized image handling on websites and mobile applications, particularly for users with low bandwidth.
-As someone passionate about backend development and efficiency, I was excited to build a solution that compresses images without losing their quality.
+We were excited to build a solution that compresses images without losing their quality.

 ## Key Challenges